branchwag/HW1/README.md

 ## Features

-N/A (this project was simply a code clean-up).
+N/A (This project was simply a code clean-up).

 ## How to Contribute